 Anxiety is no laughing matter.
 It is not something you can lightly dismiss, especially if you have been clinically diagnosed with anxiety disorder.
-But, at times, a little humor is the greatest approach to dealing with a bad situation.
+But, sometimes, a little humor is the greatest approach to dealing with a bad situation.
 The popularity of memes, as well as the community that sprang up around them, is encouraging.

-The Anxiety that Leaves You Messing Up Things Only in Front of Others
+The Anxiety That Leaves You Messing Up Things Only in Front of Others

 Individuals’ levels of performance anxiety fluctuate.
 Before performing any work in front of others, many people feel a little apprehensive.
 However, the prospect of performing might trigger panic attacks in other people.